 As recent as 2015, they issued a level white inspection finding for a simulator failing to demonstrate the expected plant response.
 A single plant event, such as a trip or an extension of an outage, can be a very costly consequence of negative training on the simulator.
 Avoiding negative training increases the safety and reliability of the plant.
 This directly influences economic performance and helps the industry deliver the Nuclear Promise.

-Plant control and logic and human machines interfaces (HMI) or human system interfaces (HSI) will change as the plant is upgraded and maintained.
-When the software in the plant gets an update, your simulator needs to be updated to reflect those changes or you risk being out of compliance.
-The process to implement plant software changes in the simulator can be significantly more difficult and time consuming with a simulated DCS than with an emulated DCS.
-The additional time and potential vendor costs of maintaining a simulated DCS will negatively impact your simulator O&M budget, challenging a utility’s ability to deliver the Nuclear Promise.
+The process for implementing plant software changes in the simulator can be significantly more difficult and time-consuming with a simulated DCS than with an emulated DCS.
+The additional time and potential vendor costs of maintaining a simulated DCS will negatively impact your simulator O&M budget, hindering your ability to deliver the Nuclear Promise.

 Virtual Commissioning for DCS Upgrades

 Gen II and Gen III plants are undergoing and are expected to undergo more instances of digital control and HMI/HSI upgrades.
 Utilities are recognizing that their high-fidelity plant simulator is a powerful virtual commissioning tool.
 Simulators allow operators to test drive plant changes before anything goes live, from HMI/HSI and control room design to alarms and indications.

 Virtual commissioning is one way to avoid these incidents.
 It is also key to increasing efficiency and supporting a plant in Delivering the Nuclear Promise.
 But here’s the catch.
 To take advantage of virtual commissioning, the utility must have a high-fidelity emulated DCS solution.
 Virtually commissioning a digital control system upgrade on a simulator is only possible if the control system models on the simulator are exactly the same as the plant.
 You can’t trust the simplified models of a simulated DCS solution to verify the appropriate functionality of the plant system.